CORRECTION: Notice on Interim information on AUGA group, AB for the 12-month period ended 31 December 2019

 Sales revenue amounted to EUR 71.13 million, demonstrating an increase of 30% compared to the same period in 2018, when it totalled EUR 54.75 million.

-Per twelve months period of 2019, Group’s net loss amounted to EUR 2.44 compared to net loss of EUR 5.98 million a year earlier.
+Per twelve months period of 2019, Group’s net loss amounted to EUR 3.02 compared to net loss of EUR 5.98 million a year earlier.
 It should be noted that the financial results of both 2019 and 2018 were highly affected by several one-off events and changes in accounting standards and policies.
 These are discussed in the consolidated interim financial statements and management report.
-Excluding aforementioned effects, the Group would have incurred EUR 1.2 million net loss during the year of 2019 compared to EUR 7.32 million net loss during the year before.
+Excluding aforementioned effects, the Group would have incurred EUR 0.18 million net profit during the year of 2019 compared to EUR 7.32 million net loss during the year before.

 The Group’s EBITDA for the twelve months of 2019 amounted to EUR 17.19 million, or EUR 11.05 million when eliminating IFRS16 effect.
 During the same period in 2018, the Group’s EBITDA amounted to EUR 3.55 million.

-Note: Correction: the information of the notice was corrected.